 In 1994, voters adopted an additional one half of one percent sales and use tax to be used for the promotion and development of new or expanded business enterprises as authorized by Section 4B, Article 5190.6, V.T.C.S.
 With this additional sales tax revenue, an economic development corporation, also authorized by the Act, was created to promote, assist, and enhance economic and community development activities for the City.
 In 2007, voters adopted a quarter cent of the City sales tax to be allocated to a Street Improvement Fund by reducing the Section 4B tax to a quarter cent.
 Funds would be expended on street-related improvement projects.
-Beginning in April 2008, the quarter cent sales tax was collected, but funds were allowed to accrue until early 2009.
 With 78% votes of approval, the street sales tax was re-authorized during the May 2011 election.